 There have been many attempts to develop remedies for toenail fungus but to date the few products FDA approved are poor treatment options largely for two reasons – topical formulations deliver low cure rates because they cannot penetrate the nail plate to reach the infected nail bed in adequate concentrations to kill the fungus, or in the case of the leading oral product terbinafine the agent must be taken daily for three months and the amount of drug in the body can lead to adverse systemic events.
 The three primary treatments for onychomycosis used today are:

 Lamisil® (terbinafine hydrochloride) is the most common agent used to treat toenail fungus through an ‘inside-out’ approach.
 Patients prescribed Lamisil take a 250mg tablet every day for 12 weeks.
 The medicine has to travel through the body and only a fraction of the dose reaches the toenail bed through the blood stream.
 The package insert confirms only 38% of people taking Lamisil achieve a complete cure and there can be drug interactions and adverse effects associated with its use.
-Liver toxicity is a potential side effect and for that reason patients are often required to take periodic lab tests to ensure that their liver is functioning properly while taking the product.
+Liver toxicity is a potential side effect and for that reason patients are often required to undertake periodic lab tests to ensure that their liver is functioning properly while on the product.

 This routine podiatric procedure involves trimming, thinning, and removing as much of the fungus-infected nail and debris under the nail as possible.
 Podiatrists perform up to six debridement procedures per year on their patients with onychomycosis.
 While debridement is helpful, it does not cure the infection which means patients must continue debridement for years in an attempt to minimize pain and discomfort from their chronic onychomycosis.